25 Free Things for Kids to Do in NYC on Winter Holiday Break

 16. Discover the always FREE National Museum of the American Indian, housed in the historic U.S. Custom House.
 Programming includes family-friendly films, workshops, and other no-cost fun.

-17. Commune with nature at Prospect Park with daily FREE programming at Lefferts Historic House.
+17. Commune with nature during Winter Recess in Prospect Park with daily FREE programming at Lefferts Historic House and the Audubon Center from December 26-29.

 Take a walk through Central Park to see these beautiful Christmas trees in a peaceful setting.
 Photo by gigi_nyc via Flickr